Israel: Netanyahu indicted on corruption charges | DW | 21.11.2019

 The prime minister allegedly accepted hundreds of thousands of dollars in gifts from rich friends and bestowed favors in exchange for positive coverage from Israeli media outlets.

-If convicted, he could face up to 10 years in prison on bribery charges and up to 3 years for fraud and breach of trust.
+If convicted, he potentially faces up to 10 years in prison on bribery charges and up to 3 years for fraud and breach of trust.

 More information to follow...